aantron/lambdasoup/docs/CONTRIBUTING.md

 Clone the repository locally.
 The library source is organized as follows:

 - `src/`: main source, i.e. `src/soup.mli` and `src/soup.ml`.
-- `test/`: test cases in `test.ml`.
+- `test/`: unit tests in `test.ml`, a performance test, and a reverse dependency ("integration") test.
 - `docs/`: files related to the `ocamldoc` documentation, such as extra HTML and the postprocessing script.

-To run tests, run `make test`.
+Tu run tests, run `make all-tests`.
 This requires the `ounit` package.
+This takes some time, because it reinstalls Lambda Soup.
+If you want to run only the unit and performance tests, run `make test`.

 To generate docs, run `make docs`.

 To install the library from your repo clone, run `make install`.
 This uses OPAM to pin the repository and install a `lambdasoup` package.
 To undo this, run `make uninstall`.

 Make a branch off master, make your changes, rebase over master (if you have to) when done, and submit a pull request :)